 - When your mind begins to wander, and it will, gently bring it back to your meditation.
 When your time is up, gently stretch your body and return to your day.

-Meditation can be done anywhere, at any time and doesn’t require any special training or equipment.
-The benefits of meditation include lowering blood pressure, reducing insomnia, easing anxiety and depression and general pain relief.
-The next time you are feeling the effects of a stressful day take five minutes to reduce your mental “clutter” and increase your ability to stay focused.
+The next time you are feeling the effects of a stressful day take a few minutes to reduce your mental “clutter”, increase your ability to stay focused and increase your willpower.
 Eventually you will be able to meditate for longer periods of time.
-Your chaotic thoughts will quietly fade away and you will begin to develop more patience with people and events in your life but also resist those urges to indulge in less than healthy behaviors.
+Your chaotic thoughts will quietly fade away and you will begin to not only develop more patience with people and events in your life but also resist those urges to indulge in less than healthy behaviors.